ndjn3979/pizza_personality/README.md

             - Each answer has associated traits
             - We count how many times each trait appears across all answers
             - Each pizza has its own set of traits
-            - We give each pizza a score based on how many of its traits match the user's trait counts
+            - We give each pizza a score based on how many of the user's trait counts match the pizza's traits
             - The pizza with the highest score becomes the result

+Thin Thin
+- Created CSS file and imported to App.js
+    - used little effect for design
+- For testing purposes, added code to Question.js
+    - Added pizza icon and a button for answering questions

+Michal
+- Attempted refactor of dev environment tech for missing babel tech
+- Worked on Question.jsx